This site requires a more recent version of Adobe Flash Player to function properly.

 Mobile Internet Service

-- China Mobile's Internet Service Revenue Per Value Added User Per Month: We estimate that this figure will increase from $2 in 2013 to $4.3 by the end of our forecast period due to increasing popularity of smartphones and greater number of mobile data applications being developed.
-However, there could be a downside of 15% to our price estimate if the figure increases only to $3.5.
-An upside of similar nature will be seen if it increases to $6.
-This depends on the company's ability to outstrip competition from other mobile service providers, technologies, and also other similar service offering industries.
+- China Mobile's Internet Service Revenue Per Value Added User Per Month: We estimate that this figure will increase from $4 in 2015 to $7 by the end of our forecast period, due to increasing popularity of smartphones and greater number of mobile data applications being developed.
+However, there could be a downside of 15% to our price estimate if the figure increases only to $5.
+There could be an upside of 15% if the number rises to about $8.50.

 China Mobile is the largest mobile telecommunications service provider in the world.